Implementing Domain Driven Design with Microservices

 Microservices Architecture diagram

-While in DDD we have to deal with different levels of granularity:
+While in DDD, we have to deal with different levels of granularity:

 • Entity and Value Object